Continuous-Space Roadmap Generation for Mobile Robot Fleets with Distance Constraints and Geometry-Aware Discretization: Introduction

 Automated roadmap generation has been explored from several perspectives.
-Classical single-robot path planning algorithms, such as the probabilistic roadmap method (PRM) \cite{geraerts_comparative_2004}, visibility graphs \cite{asano_visibility-polygon_1985}, rapidly-exploring random trees (RRT) \cite{lavalle_rapidly-exploring_1998}, and Voronoi diagrams \cite{wallgrun_autonomous_2005} are foundational for navigating known environments.
-While seminal, these methods were not designed for routing mobile robot fleets, lacking mechanisms to ensure sufficient redundancy for an entire fleet \cite{digani_automatic_2014}.
+Classical single-robot path planning algorithms, such as the probabilistic roadmap method~(PRM)~\cite{geraerts_comparative_2004}, visibility graphs~\cite{asano_visibility-polygon_1985}, rapidly-exploring random trees~(RRT)~\cite{lavalle_rapidly-exploring_1998}, and Voronoi diagrams~\cite{wallgrun_autonomous_2005}, are foundational for navigating known environments in single-robot settings.
+However, these methods were not designed to sustain concurrent multi-robot operation, as they do not provide mechanisms to guarantee redundant alternative paths for an entire fleet~\cite{digani_automatic_2014}.

-To address the specific requirements of mobile robot fleets, one major line of research has focused on grid-based discretization.
-These methods typically divide the free space into a 4-connected grid.
-On this basis, various methods have been developed using reinforcement learning \cite{kozjek_reinforcement-learning-based_2021}, ant colony optimization (ACO) \cite{petrovic_improving_2023, zuzek_simulation-based_2023, vrabic_bio-inspired_2025}, shortest path algorithms combined with fuzzy logic to incorporate expert knowledge \cite{uttendorf_fuzzy-enhanced_2015, uttendorf_fuzzy_2016}, or rule-based algorithms \cite{bang_virtual_2023}.

-Most of these approaches reduce roadmap complexity by pruning grid nodes that are irrelevant to the specified transport demand and by defining constraints on the grid connections.
-However, some methods, such as \cite{bang_virtual_2023}, focus solely on assigning connection constraints without performing node pruning.
-In \cite{kozjek_reinforcement-learning-based_2021} a whole intralogistics problem, defined by the layout of the environment, task distribution, fleet size and dispatching algorithm, is used as input to the roadmap generation method.
-This allows to adaptively adjust the required level of redundancy based on the problem configuration.
+To address the specific requirements of mobile robot fleets, one major line of research focuses on \textit{grid-based} discretization.
+These methods divide the free space into an equidistant grid, upon which various automated roadmap generation strategies have been developed, including reinforcement learning~\cite{kozjek_reinforcement-learning-based_2021}, ant colony optimization~(ACO)~\cite{petrovic_improving_2023, zuzek_simulation-based_2023, vrabic_bio-inspired_2025}, shortest-path algorithms combined with fuzzy logic~\cite{uttendorf_fuzzy-enhanced_2015, uttendorf_fuzzy_2016}, and rule-based approaches~\cite{bang_virtual_2023}.
+Most of these methods reduce the full grid by pruning nodes and edges irrelevant to the specified transport demand and by assigning directional edge constraints.
+Notably, the method of~\cite{zuzek_simulation-based_2023} takes the full intralogistics problem, including layout, task distribution, fleet size, and dispatching policy, as input, allowing the required level of redundancy to be adaptively determined.